VecComp: Vector Computing via MIMO Digital Over-the-Air Computation: VecComp for Multiple Function Computation

 Indeed, the angle between $\bm{X}_{\ell}$ and vectors $\bm{\alpha}_{\ell}^{i,j}$ for $ (i,j)\in \Omega$ must be dependent on the value of the corresponding computation error, i.e., $|{f}_{\ell}^{(i)} - {f}_{\ell}^{(j)}|$.
 Accordingly, we replace them with a smoother condition, such as:

 for all $(i,j) \in \Omega$, where $\gamma_{i,j}^{\ell}:=|{f}_{\ell}^{(i)} - {f}_{\ell}^{(j)}|^2 $ penalize the distance between zero with different weight proportional to the computation error $|{f}_{\ell}^{(i)} - {f}_{\ell}^{(j)}|$.
 Problem $\mathcal{P}_{\ell}^{(1)}$ is a quadratically constrained quadratic programming (QCQP) problem with non-convex constraints, and it is known to be \textit{NP-hard}~\cite{Sidir2006Physical}.
-To circumvent the non-convexity, we use the \textit{lifting trick} \cite{vandenberghe1996semidefinite} by treating $\bm{X}_{\ell}\bm{X}_{\ell}^{\mathsf{T}}$ as matrix $\bm{W}_{\ell}$ for $\ell \in [L]$.
+To circumvent the non-convexity, we use the \textit{lifting trick} by treating $\bm{X}_{\ell}\bm{X}_{\ell}^{\mathsf{T}}$ as matrix $\bm{W}_{\ell}$ for $\ell \in [L]$.
 Then, following a similar strategy as \cite{saeed2023ChannelComp}, we can reach the following relaxed convex optimization problem,

 The optimization problem denoted as $\mathcal{P}_{\ell}^{(2)}$ is formulated as a semi-definite programming (SDP) problem.
-To solve this problem, the CVX toolbox is used~\cite{grant2014cvx}, yielding the optimal weight matrix $\bm{W}_{\ell}^{*}$.
+By solving this problem, we obtain the optimal weight matrix $\bm{W}_{\ell}^{*}$.
 Subsequently, the optimal solution $\bm{X}_{\ell}^{*}$ is computed through the Cholesky factorization of $\bm{W}_{\ell}^{*}$~\cite{luo2010semidefinite}, specifically when $\bm{W}_{\ell}^{*}$ resulted in a rank-one matrix.
 In instances where $\bm{W}_{\ell}^{*}$ is not a rank-one matrix, a sub-optimal solution for $\mathcal{P}_{\ell}^{(1)}$ is retrievable via Gaussian randomization techniques~\cite{luo2010semidefinite}.
-Notably, such a method offers a guaranteed optimality gap~\cite{Miarton2021Full}.
 The overall procedure is summarized in Algorithm~\ref{alg:Ecnoders}.

 It is worth noting that the modulation design in \eqref{eq:feasibility-convex-lift} extends directly to the $T$-retransmission (time-slot) setting in Remark~3.
 Concretely, replace $\bm{W}_{\ell}^{*}$ by its best rank-$T$ approximation $\bm{W}_{\ell}^{(T)}$ (e.g., retain the top $T$ eigenvalues/vectors of $\bm{W}_{\ell}^{*}$), and factorize $\bm{W}_{\ell}^{(T)}$ to obtain the $T$-slot encoder.
 This construction is optimal for the $T$-slot design objective~\cite{yan2025multi} and improves reliability through retransmissions, thereby enabling a controllable reliability–latency tradeoff~\cite{yan2025multi}.